basamg912/Flood-Rescue-with-Yolo-and-UNet-using-Synthetic-Data-Generated-by-Issac-sim/README.md

 1. Generated Synthetic data using isaac-sim
 - make scene
-	- make data using Replicator
+	- using Replicator

-2. Data Preprocessing for Train model
+2. Data Preprocessing for training

 3. Train Both Model, Yolo and UNet
 - YOLO : object detection in image data